What is EMG and how can we use it in our daily lives?

 Importantly, EMG activity (as measured in microvolt) is linearly related to the amount of muscle contraction as well as the number of contracted muscles – or in other words, the stronger the muscle contraction and the higher the number of activated muscles, the higher the recorded voltage amplitude will be.

 Since EMG activity is even measurable when we do not display obvious actions or control our body to not perform certain behaviors, EMG recordings represent an additional source of insights into cognitive-behavioral processing which would be hidden based on pure observation techniques.

 Previous research indicates a close coupling between muscular EMG and motor-cortex EEG as reflected by significant correlations in signal features such as frequency power and phase in the (12 – 25 Hz) beta band.
 This emphasizes the power of EMG recordings for monitoring the interaction of cortical and motor systems.

 So what should you keep in mind when getting started with EMG?

-- Use short electrode cables/leads.
-In order to minimize the amount of electrical noise picked up from surrounding power sources, keep the length of the cables that connect the recording electrodes with the amplifier/recording device as short as possible.
+- In order to minimize the amount of electrical noise picked up from surrounding power sources, keep the length of the cables that connect the recording electrodes with the amplifier/recording device as short as possible.